 Although some types of sulfuric acid drain cleaners claim to be safe for plastic pipes when used correctly, they can damage stainless steel or galvanized pipes, and most varieties cannot be used with septic systems.

-How to unblock a toilet full of baby wipes
+How to unclog baby wipes from toilet

 If your toilet becomes blocked immediately after flushing baby wipes, chances are good that the problem is close by and you have a couple of options.

 These methods may allow you to remove the baby wipes from your toilet without using harsh chemicals or calling a professional.
 If possible, try the options that will allow you to remove the wipes from the toilet first.